Skip to main content

 The fix: Develop AI governance policies.
 Create a model registry.
 Establish mandatory review processes.
 Define quality standards.
 Require documentation and monitoring.
 Make accountability clear.
 Governance feels bureaucratic initially but prevents expensive disasters at scale.

-Mistake 9: Underfunding Infrastructure and Operations
+Why Does Underfunding Infrastructure and Operations Doom AI Projects?

 What goes wrong: A team builds a great model at 95% accuracy.
 Deployment requires infrastructure, APIs, monitoring systems, retraining pipelines, and operational support.
 Budget is exhausted; these necessities get shortchanged.
 The model gets deployed with minimal monitoring, no automated retraining, and fragile infrastructure.
 When something breaks, no one knows how to fix it.